Are you unable to concentrate and focus while studying?

 The three types of learning styles are visual, auditory, and tactile.
 Once you have figured out what your learning style is, you can find the most productive way to tailor your study habits.
 There are quizzes you can take to figure out how you learn.
 Think about how you absorb information.

-8. Create a Study Environment that is Conducive for Studying
+8. Create a Study Environment that is Conducive to Studying

 If your desk is untidy, you can’t focus while studying.
 If you keep your study area neat, you are likely to feel less confused and in a brain fog.
 You can decorate your desk in ways that can inspire you.